 Our work in Sierra Leone

 Sierra Leone is located in West Africa.
 It had a thriving cooperative movement prior to its decade long civil war, which ended in 2002.
 In 2010, there were only ten credit unions left with a total membership of 2,000.
-In 2013 the ILCU Foundation, in partnership with the Canadian Cooperative Association (CCA) and the Credit Union Association of Ghana (CUA), set out to revitalise the credit union movement and expand financial services to thousands of communities in Sierra Leone.
+In 2013 the ILCU Foundation, in partnership with the Co-operative Development Foundation of Canada (CDF) and the Credit Union Association of Ghana (CUA), set out to revitalise the credit union movement and expand financial services to thousands of communities in Sierra Leone.
 This project began successfully and progressed; however, in early 2014 the largest and most complex Ebola outbreak in history led to its suspension and the Technical Advisor who was overseeing the project had to leave the country.
 In November 2015 Sierra Leone was declared Ebola free and the ILCU Foundation was in a position to commence its work on re-building sustainable credit unions.